nilearn/dev-days-2020/software_days.md

 ---
 title: Software development day
-subtitle: 19 May - Confirmed Speakers
+subtitle: 19 May
 icon: fa-laptop-code
+layout: "page"
 order: 4
 ---

 The software day will teach the development and open-science principles that underly nilearn.
 Its goal is to empower new developers and maintainers.

+## Confirmed Speakers

 EDT<sup>&#42;</sup> | CET<sup>&#42;</sup> | Speaker | Presentation Title
 ----|-----|---------|-------------------